-Stepping through the doors of Phillips Grocery is like going back in time 60 years.
-Inside it’s filled with all types of old soda signage & memorabilia along with a wide of array of seating options including old school desks.
+Stepping through the doors of Phillips Grocery is like going back in time a good 60 years.
+Inside it’s filled with all types of old soda signage & memorabilia along with a wide of array of seating options including old school desks (one armed bandits).

-The menu is on a blackboard that’s right above the expediting window and behind the order “counter”.
-I’m mentally set to have the 1/3 Burger w/Cheese, Mustard, Onion & Pickles and make a quick last minute addition of the Patty Melt.
-Crinkle Cut Fries and Fried Peach Pie round out the lunch equation.
+The menu is on a blackboard that’s right above the expediting window but behind the order “counter”.
+I’m mentally set to have the 1/3 Burger w/Cheese, Mustard, Onion & Pickles and then make a quick last-minute addition of the Patty Melt.
+An order of crinkle cut Fries and a fried Peach Pie round out the lunch equation.

-What’s interesting about the Patty Melt is that is not only goes the bi-cheese route but it comes with the standard grilled Onions and Peppers, yes Peppers.
-Both Burgers have a nice little meat crust on them, it is not burned as some folks seem to think.
-They also come wrapped in wax paper with the Patty Melt already halved, not my preference or suggestion.
-They use fresh never frozen beef here.
+What’s interesting about the Patty Melt is that does not only go the bi-cheese route but it comes with the standard grilled Onions and Peppers, yes Peppers.
+Both Burgers have a nice little meat crust on them (it is not burned folks) and are wrapped in wax paper.
+The Patty Melt comes halved, not my preference or suggestion.
+They use fresh never frozen beef (well, kinda beef it is a Slug Burger after all) here.
 Which one was better?
 I’d have to tip my hat to the Patty Melt on this one.

-The Fries were crinkle cut and fried just right (not oily) but I’d suggest skipping them and trying out the two Burgers instead.
-The Peach Pie was Fried and good but I’m thinking I might have been off buying one of the Moon Pies they had for sale on the table at the counter.
+The crinkle cuts were fried just right (not oily) but I’d suggest skipping them and going with the two Burgers instead.
+The Peach Pie was was good…..maybe I might have been off buying one of the Moon Pies they had at the counter.